Which geocoders work best?

 However, the geocoding results from HERE maps cannot be used for private or internal use.
 Unless you purchase a business plan account, their free results cannot be used for private usage.

-For example, companies like Facebook are embracing Pitney Bowes geocoding services because of their global high-precision.
+For example, companies like Facebook are embracing Precisely geocoding services because of their global high precision.
 In turn, this helps Facebook deliver more personally customized content and advertisements to users.

 If you are working with US addresses, the US Census Bureau Geocoder has statewide address locators that work using TIGER line files.
 It’s less accurate but it allows you to geocode 1000 or more entries at a time for free.